 Do you hate Mondays?
 What are your thoughts about Mondays?
 How can we stop feeling Monday blues?
 What is your secret to beat Monday blues?
 Drop-in your comments below to help each other.

 Also, do not forget to subscribe to AlignThoughts for more interesting posts.
-You can also follow us on our social media channels:
+You can also follow us on our social media channels for daily updates.

 - Kathy Benjamin (2015) 6 Scientific Reasons Mondays Are the Worst